Exmore123/MainWevAppRepo/README.md

 # MainWevAppRepo
-Just a web site example to try Jenkins and Kuber
+Just a web site example to try Jenkins and Kuber.